Parks & Recreation

 years until the company was bought by The Williams Companies of Tulsa,

 OK.
-He worked another 14 years before retiring September
+For whom he worked another 14 years before retiring September

 His jobs were Corrosion Technologist and Construction Inspector.